 - A Box (It can be small or big.
 It depends on the size of the “things” you use).

 - Things – anything will work: toys, shapes, stuffed animals, etc. Just make sure the “things” you place in the box match the lesson material your teaching your children.
-For example, 3 years old students may be learning about shapes, numbers & colours.
-So, use colourful shapes and numbers.
+For example, 3 years old students may be learning about shapes, numbers & colors.
+So, use colorful shapes and numbers.

 - Picture cards can be used for older students that know more words.
 This is basically a version of ESL Game #022 – Watermelon designed for children rather than high school students and adults.